 Robert, a 33-year resident of Bozeman said during the public comment period, “There have been 3 noise complaints in three years, for vacation rentals within Bozeman city limits.
 I feel vilified having a vacation rental, I’m a bad guy.”

-It is from this group that various uses of the word ‘vilify” seems to have emanated.
+It is from this group that various uses of the word ‘vilify” seem to have emanated.
 Several of them used the term in their public comment, and it is a word that the commissioners made clear has not come from city officials.

 Commissioner Mehl said later in the evening, “I don’t recall any of the commissioners vilifying short-term or long-term renters.”
 Then he noted as well how often the college-aged renters in Bozeman are disparaged.

 So, no vilification.

 Another long-term resident, Molly, said, “There are 244 short-term rentals… among 40,000 living units in Bozeman.
 This isn’t an epidemic.”

 Several of the attendees questioned the City’s need or ability to govern the matter.

 Richard Martel, a south-side resident, said, “I think that its way-way premature for you guys to be regulating this.
 Frankly, I would like for you to slow down, and do a study.
 And based on that study, take necessary action.”

 Very little of our city commission meetings’ formal communication happens in direct response, but Greg Sullivan stated later and during the ordinance’s presentation, “State law and the municipal code both authorize the City to govern this matter.”

 Mayor Taylor: “The role of city government is to address small problems before they become big problems….
 We’re not making anything illegal tomorrow that wasn’t already illegal yesterday.”